2008 Serbian local elections: Kikinda

 Results of the election for the Municipal Assembly of Kikinda:

 Incumbent mayor Branislav Blažić of the Radical Party was initially confirmed for another term in office after the election, leading a coalition that also included the Socialist Party and the Democratic Party of Serbia.
 While still in office, Blažić left the Radicals to join the newly formed Serbian Progressive Party, taking most of the local Radical Party organization with him.
 After doing this, he sent the offer of a coalition government to the Democratic Party, which was rejected.
 On 20 October 2008, the Democratic Party formed a new administration that included the Socialists, the Alliance of Vojvodina Hungarians, the League of Social Democrats, and the Serbian Renewal Movement; Jagoda Tolicki served as mayor.
 Tolicki was in turn replaced by fellow Democratic Party member Ilija Vojinović on 17 June 2009.

 Ada

 Results of the election for the Municipal Assembly of Ada:

 Zoltán Bilicki of the Democratic Party was chosen as mayor after the election.
+József Tóbiás appeared in the second position on the Democratic Party's list and received a mandate.